jonesro2/Portfolio_Projects/README.md

-# Bioinformatics Repository
+# Welcome to My Bioinformatics Repository!

-## Welcome to my Bioinformatics repository!
-This repository contains a range of projects and scripts for various bioinformatics analyses, including genetic, microbiome, and cancer research.
-Here is an overview of the contents:
+Explore a diverse array of bioinformatics projects and scripts designed for advanced genomics, predictive modeling, and variant analysis.
+Here’s a snapshot of what you’ll find:

 ## **Projects**